 Do not use the tilt support lever or knob when trailing the boat.
 The outboard motor could shake loose from the tilt support and fall.

-♠ WARNING:
+↑ WARNING:

-- Never get under the lower unit while it is tilted, even if a motor support bar is used. - When transporting or storing the outboard motor while removed from a boat, keep the outboard motor in the attitude shown.
+• Never get under the lower unit while it is tilted, even if a motor support bar is used.